Building Climate Change Resilient Houses For Alaskan Natives

 Thirty villages face the decision of whether to stay or relocate as Alaska’s permafrost, coastlines, and sea ice are receding.

-In 2019, the Cold Climate Housing Research Centre (CCHRC) assisted the relocation of Newtok, a Yupik village of 400 people in southwest Alaska.
+In 2019, the Cold Climate Housing Research Centre (CCHRC) assisted in relocating Newtok, a Yupik village of 400 people in southwest Alaska.

-The Cold Climate Housing Research Centre (CCHRC), a part of the National Renewable Laboratory (NREL), is also designing house prototypes.
-The centre is a pioneering sustainable and climate-resilient circumpolar architecture that could withstand the increasing effects of climate change and protect residents against the harsh Alaskan climate.
+The Cold Climate Housing Research Centre (CCHRC), a part of the National Renewable Energy Laboratory (NREL), also designs house prototypes.
+The centre is a pioneering, sustainable, and climate-resilient circumpolar architecture that could withstand the increasing effects of climate change and protect residents against the harsh Alaskan climate.

 Aaron Cook, who leads the Sustainable Northern Communities Program at the CCHRC/NREL, says, “If we cannot predict what the climate is going to do, then all of our architecture should be adapted”.